sr-lab/vagrant-dev-machine/README.md

 2. Java heapsize in Eclipse needs to be adjusted to run Scala IDE - Eclipse shows you how to do this on first startup.

 # Credits

+This repository is a fork of [Martin Robson's vagrant-dev-machine](https://github.com/martinprobson/vagrant-dev-machine).

 Thanks to [Budhaditya](https://github.com/budhash) for the [silent eclipse](https://github.com/budhash/install-eclipse) install script.